 INTRODUCTION 3

 WHAT IS A HIGH-OUTPUT ILEOSTOMY?
 4

 HOW DO YOU DETECT A HIGH-OUTPUT ILEOSTOMY?
 4

 POSSIBLE COMPLICATIONS WITH A HIGH-OUTPUT ILEOSTOMY 5

 ALARM SIGNALS 7

-WHAT TO DO IN CASE OF A HIGH-OUTPUT ILEOSTOMY?
-8
+ACTION POINTS AND MEASURES 8

 HOSPITAL DISCHARGE 10

-IMPORTANT TELEPHONE NUMBERS 11
+IMPORTANT TELEPHONE NUMBERS П

 During your hospital admission, you underwent an operation due to the formation of an ileostomy.
 Our stoma care nurse has already provided you with extensive information about this.
-We would like to refer you to the information brochure 'Living with an ileostomy' that you have already received (also available on the website via: www.uzleuven.be/en/brochure/700672).
+We would like to refer you to the information brochure 'Living with an ileostoma' that you have already received (also available on the website via: uzleuven.be/brochure/700672).